Farm Radio International

 Farm Radio International, or Radios Rurales Internationales (official French name), is a Canadian non-profit organization that was founded in 1979 by CBC Radio broadcaster George Atkins.
-The organization is headquartered in Ottawa, Ontario, where it is an international non-profit organization that works only with radio broadcasters to improve food security and agricultural methods for small-scale farmers and rural communities in African countries.
+The organization is headquartered in Ottawa, Ontario and works with radio broadcasters to improve food security and agricultural methods for small-scale farmers and rural communities in African countries.

-They use radio, a tool that is easily accessed in sub-Saharan Africa, to communicate information on low-cost and sustainable farming practices.
-This allows farmers, often among the most vulnerable to hunger, malnutrition, and poverty, but who also produce and provide the majority of food on the continent, to gain valuable information through radio programs, which can improve their knowledge and help grow and improve their farming practices.
+Farm Radio International use radio, a tool that is easily accessed in sub-Saharan Africa, to communicate information on low-cost and sustainable farming practices.
+These farmers are often among the most vulnerable to hunger, malnutrition, and poverty, but also produce and provide the majority of food on the continent.
+This radio allows farmers to gain valuable information through radio programs, which can improve their knowledge and help grow and improve their farming practices.
 Farm Radio International states that across Africa, 2% of farmers have landline access, 3% have internet access, and 18% have mobile phones.
 In contrast, 76% of farmers have radio set access, making radio an effective way to share farming practices.
-However, the access to mobile phones has been increasing quite rapidly, making mobile phones another effective way to share farming practices.
+However, access to mobile phones has been increasing quite rapidly, making mobile phones another effective way to share farming practices.

-Farm Radio International works with many broadcasting partners, where they have surpassed 700 radio station partnerships in 40 sub-Saharan African countries.
-These partnerships have allowed Farm Radio International to create radio resources, mobile innovations, and projects, which have reached millions of small-scale farmers, helping to provide them with information that may have been inaccessible otherwise.